suurjaak/Skyperious/INSTALL.md

 wxPython 2.8 is also supported (2.8.12+), with some layout quirks.

-If wxPython is not available, the command line interface will function regardless. if the other Python libraries are not available, the program will function regardless, only with lesser service - like lacking Excel export.
+If wxPython is not available, the command line interface will function regardless.
+If the other Python libraries are not available, the program will function regardless, only with lesser service - like lacking Excel export.

 To run from source if Python, pip and git are installed: